astorDev/nist/observe/elastic/docs/docker-advanced.md

     - index: "docker-logs-nofamily-%{[container.name]}-%{+yyyy.MM.dd}"
 ```

-With that setup we export structured logs to Elasticsearch, allowing creation of any metric we could possibly imagine from the supplied logs.
-Beyond that, we can now create various index patterns for bunch of possible use cases.
+With that setup we export structured logs to Elasticsearch, allowing the creation of any metric we could possibly imagine from the supplied logs.
+Beyond that, we can now create various index patterns for a bunch of possible use cases.
 As the cherry on top, we cleaned up our logs from useless metadata.

 Thank you for reading!
 By the way... claps are appreciated 👉👈